Plus-Sized Model Felicity Hayward Flaunts Her Curves In A Black String Bikini

 Another follower said that they appreciated the plus-sized model’s willingness to embrace her natural beauty.

-And still another follower credited Hayward with being an “inspiration” to her, for her willingness to embrace her curves and be proud of what she looks like at any size.
+And still, another follower credited Hayward with being an “inspiration” to her, for her willingness to embrace her curves and be proud of what she looks like at any size.

 This isn’t the first time that Hayward has worked on campaigns promoting self-love and positivity.
 Though she’s relatively unknown in the States, she’s well-known in her native London for helping to change the face of beauty and fashion in the industry.